Esteph27/wedding-website/README.md

 This separation of concerns keeps the backend focused on application logic and security, while the frontend handles presentation and interactivity.

+#### Authentication flow

+The application uses a simple password-based authentication mechanism.
+Login is handled using an AJAX request (`login.js`) rather than a traditional server-side redirect.
+This design was chosen to:

+- Prevent full page reloads on failed login attempts
+- Allow client-side error handling and animations
+- Avoid re-triggering page animations on incorrect passwords

+The Flask `/` route always returns JSON responses for login attempts.
+On successful authentication, the frontend JavaScript performs the redirect to `/home`.

+**Note:**
+This authentication flow evolved during deployment to Fly.io, where a server-side redirect caused issues with form submission using an incorrect password.
+The final implementation was adopted intentionally to improve reliability and user experience.
+Further details are documented in the **Bug Fixes** section.

 #### RSVP form Handling

 The RSVP form is implemented using [Formspree](https://formspree.io/), a third-party service that handles form submissions securely, including data validation.
 Formspree also provides email notifications, a dashboard to view all submissions, and analytics.